vutran/lctv-bot/README.md

 - Desktop notifications
  - New user joins
  - Mentions for your username
+ - New followers
+- Voice notifications
+ - New user joins
+ - New followers
-- Set custom welcome messages
+- (Admin) Set custom welcome messages

 # Quick Start